quentinchen727/notes/reactjs.md

 The synthetic event is nullified once the event hander is done.

 Passing event handlers as properties
-Dumb and smart components are called presentatinal and container components.
+Dumb and smart components are called presentational and container components.
 Smart/container components describe how things work without DOM elements, have states, use higher-order component patterns, and connect to data sources.
 States are in container component and dum component is jut a view.